Ireland 2023

 • Cooking class

-University College Cork apartments.
-Enjoy a private bedroom and bathroom in a 3-bedroom apartment with shared living room and kitchen with other program participants.
+• 10 nights’ accommodations at University College Cork apartments in a private ensuite room in a 3-bedroom apartment with shared living room and kitchen with other program participants.

 • If lunch or dinner is not listed on the program, this indicates free time on your own.